farberbrodsky/mad/README.md

 Applying a diff is trivial - you just follow the instructions.
 To calculate a diff, for every string you have, you need to find the longest sequence before it which is equal.

-To do that efficiently, we first calculate a rolling hash of every 6, 16, 32 and 128 bytes sequence in S. Then, we check if the current 128 bytes hash appeared previously - if it did, find the longest of these matches.
-And similarly for 32, 16, and 6 bytes.
+To do that efficiently, we first calculate a rolling hash of every 6 bytes sequence in S. Then, we check if the current 6 bytes hash appeared previously - if it did, find the longest of these matches.
 I chose 6 bytes as the minimum because a COPY is 5 bytes, so anything shorter can just be an ADD.